SRGBmods/QMK-Binaries/README.md

 ---

+## Folks whom wish to compile on their own and use a Community Module ##
+We now provide a [userspace community module](https://github.com/SRGBmods/QMK_Community_Module) for folks that wish to compile their own firmware without having to move files around and edit pre-existing quantum/ files.

+Keep in mind this is a Work In Progress (WIP) and will get updated as we continute to update it (make sure to git pull frequently)!

+---

 ### Manually add Protocol support files ###

+To manually add the SignalRGB Protocol 1.0.6 to almost any qmk fork please see the [following files](https://github.com/SRGBmods/QMK-Binaries/tree/main/GPL/1.0.6/qmk_firmware).
-To manually add the SignalRGB Protocol 1.0.5 to almost any qmk fork please see the [following files](https://github.com/SRGBmods/QMK-Binaries/tree/main/GPL/qmk_firmware).
+To manually add the SignalRGB Protocol 1.0.5 to almost any qmk fork please see the [following files](https://github.com/SRGBmods/QMK-Binaries/tree/main/GPL/1.0.5/qmk_firmware).

 The above code changes have been applied to vanilla / playground repos for each fork(s) for the binaries provided.